-According to Plan Your Perfect Wedding.com it’s a good idea to: Put your children’s table close to the door, so troublesome young guests can be whipped out quickly if they start misbehaving!
+According to Plan Your Perfect Wedding.com one of the tips for your guest seating plan is to: Put your children’s table close to the door, so troublesome young guests can be whipped out quickly if they start misbehaving!

-To prevent teenagers dying with embarrassment seat them either on a separate table or with younger adult friends.
+Another of our tips for your guest seating plan is to try at all cost to prevent teenagers dying with embarrassment by seating them either on a separate table or with younger adult friends.

 - You’ve got twelve university friends coming and your tables seat ten.